bbcawodu/careadvisors-backend/docs/API_Version_2/case_management_API/steps_for_cm_sequences/individual_sequence_steps/default_enrollment_step_2/README.md

             - Must be an integer
             - Can be multiple values separated by commas.
             - passing "all" as the value will return all rows with a non null value for cm_client.
-        - "user_name" corresponds to the user_name column.
-            - Must be an ascii string that has all non-ascii characters url encoded
-        - "tracking_no" corresponds to the tracking_no column.
-            - Must be an ascii string that has all non-ascii characters url encoded
         - "date_created_start" - Start date of the date_created column (inclusive)
             - Must be given in "YYYY-MM-DD" format
         - "date_created_end" - End date of the date_created column (inclusive)